pinjuf/musiscript/README.md

 The octaves are self-explanatory, as they define the octave in which a pitch should be played.
 Here, `A4` is at 440 hz.

 For accidentals, a `+` or a `#` represents a sharp tone, a `-` or a `b` a flat one.
 As an example: `b4-`

+Alternatively, you may pass a frequency as a floating point number with an `r` prefix, for example: `r440'